raspberrypilearning/chameleon-lights/en/step_4.md

 --- task ---

-Inside your `def chameleon` function.
+Inside your `chameleon` function.
 Enter code to create a variable called `c` that will store the colour of the chameleon.

 Set the colour to green `(0, 255, 0)`.